LGBTQ rights in Canada: Schools and other educational institutions

 Some schools have gay–straight alliances or similar groups to counter homophobia and bullying and provide support for LGBT students in school.

-The rights of LGBT students and staff in an educational institution vary considerably depending on whether the institution is religious and/or open to the public, since human rights acts only partially prohibit discrimination against pupils of private schools and the Charter only partly prohibits discrimination by churches, associations and businesses, while section 2 of the Charter protects freedom of religion and section 93 of the Constitution recognizes the right to denominational schools in some provinces.
+The rights of LGBTQ students and staff in an educational institution vary considerably depending on whether the institution is religious and/or open to the public, since human rights acts only partially prohibit discrimination against pupils of private schools and the Charter only partly prohibits discrimination by churches, associations and businesses, while section 2 of the Charter protects freedom of religion and section 93 of the Constitution recognizes the right to denominational schools in some provinces.

-The curriculum of public schools, particularly in British Columbia, are now being amended to incorporate LGBT topics.
+The curriculum of public schools, particularly in British Columbia, are now being amended to incorporate LGBTQ topics.
 In reality, implementation of curriculum varies from school division to school division and often from teacher to teacher.

 Religious educational institutions may in many cases discriminate based on sexual orientation against students and staff according to religious doctrine.
-Nevertheless, if they rent facilities to the general public on a commercial basis without regard to their religion, they may not refuse to rent them to LGBT groups.
+Nevertheless, if they rent facilities to the general public on a commercial basis without regard to their religion, they may not refuse to rent them to LGBTQ groups.
 Controversially, the Canadian Supreme Court ruled in favour of denying accreditation to a religious university in 2018, due to its policies banning students who have had gay sex or sex outside of marriage.

 However, most educational institutions, including privately owned schools open to the general public, are public services.
 They are subject to human rights acts and are strictly required to not discriminate against staff or students based on all the prohibited grounds, including sexual orientation, HIV/AIDS (and gender identity, see Grounds of prohibited discrimination above).
 They are strictly liable for harassment, name-calling and bullying of students and staff by staff on these grounds.
 In addition, as a result of the Jubran decision, they are liable for most such behaviour by students.
 They may be liable for anti-gay bullying even if the victim is not gay, nor believed to be (e.g. when a bully knowingly makes a false claim that a girl is a lesbian so that she will be ostracized or bullied by others or pressured to have sex with a boy to prove otherwise).